 Emden’s survivors were interned for the duration of the war.
 Her crew on Direction Island made a daring and arduous escape, back to their homeland; Emden’s Captain and crew became decorated as heros.
 The ship itself was awarded a posthumous Iron Cross, which Emden (II) displayed on her bow.
 Crew members were even able to take the surname ‘Emden’ to pass on to their children

-HMS Sydney (1) went on to have an interesting wartime career.)
-Her Mast at Bradleys Head, Bow at Milson’s point and Emden’s gun at Hyde Park, are all open-air memorials in Sydney, viewable any time, day or night.
+HMS Sydney (1) went on to have an interesting wartime career.
+Her Mast at Bradleys Head, Bow at Milson’s point and Emden’s gun at Hyde Park, are all open-air memorials in Sydney, view-able any time.

 2 EMDEN GUN UNVEILED.-.-PATRIOTIC SPEECHES.